neondatabase/website/content/docs/guides/neon-github-integration.md

 1. Navigate to your GitHub account page.
 2. From your GitHub profile menu, select **Your repositories**.
-3. Select the repository that you chose when installing the Neon GitHub app.
+3. Select the repository that you chose when installing the Neon GitHub integration.
 4. On the repository page, select the **Settings** tab.
 5. Select **Secrets and variables** > **Actions** from the sidebar.